JohnnyG1234/DMScreenReact/README.md

 # DMScreenReact
 A simple dm toolkit made in react.
 This toolkit is meant to be a type of digital DM screen with tools that would be helpfull when dming D&D 5th addition.
 But some of the features would be usefull in any table top roleplaying system.

-#### Features I want to include
-##### Not all of these will make it but I just want to get all my ideas out
+## Features

 1: List of all conditions and their descriptions

-2: Random npc name generator, and a random race, age, and gender.
+2: Random npc generator

-3: Random encounter tables (and the ability to select what region to get encounters from)
+3: Random encounter generator (and the ability to select what region to get encounters from)

 4: Difficulty class guide (tells you what to set the dc based on how hard the action is

-5: Random shop/tavern names
+5: Random tavern

-6: Random loot tables or magic items based on rarity
+6: Random loot selector based on monster

-7: Customization?
+## Context

+I made this for one of my college courses and the idea behind it was to make some sort of react website for my portfolio.
+I choose to make a DM screen type tool as it is something I'm interested in, and I think it would be usefull to a DM new to the game.

+Feel free the use of the code here and change it around how ever you like.
+If you just want to use it I'm currently working on a way to get it hosted somewhere!